ToinZaa/ToinZaa/README.md

 My hobbies are playing videogames and playing around with electronics.

-*Work in progress (maybe adding stuff when it becomes relevant)
+*Work in progress (adding stuff when it becomes relevant)